pyjamafish/ribbon-prompt/README.md

 ```

 ## Notes
-- No bells & whistles, just shows the current directory.
+- No bells & whistles: just shows the current directory (and virtual environment, if in one)
 - Requires Powerline "left arrow" glypth.
 - Looks wonky in terminals with transparency.